Equationzhao/g/g.md

 **--list-index, --li**: list index

 **--match-glob, -M**="": match Glob patterns

+**--no-path-transform, --np**: By default, .../a/b/c will be transformed to ../../a/b/c, and ~ will be replaced by homedir, using this flag to disable this feature

 **--numeric**:  List numeric user and group IDs instead of name [sid in windows]